-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-Section 16(a) of the Securities Exchange Act of 1934, requires our executive officers, directors and persons who beneficially own more than 10% of either class of our Common Stock to file reports of ownership and changes of ownership with the SEC and to furnish us with copies of the reports they file.
-Based solely on our review of the reports received by us, or written representations from certain reporting persons, we believe that all reports were timely filed, except as follows: Mr. Pagliuca failed to file timely a report on Form 5 for fiscal year 2000 to report five transactions and Mr. Hopper failed to file timely one Form 4 to report one transaction.
+Section 16(a) of the Exchange Act, requires our executive officers, directors and persons who beneficially own more than 10% of either class of our Common Stock to file reports of ownership and changes of ownership with the SEC and to furnish us with copies of the reports they file.
+Based solely on our review of the reports received by us, or written representations from certain reporting persons, we believe that all reports were timely filed, except as follows: Ms. Fuchs failed to file a report on Form 5 for fiscal year 2001 to report five transactions; Mr. Pagliuca failed to file a report on Form 5 for fiscal year 2000 to report five transactions; and Mr. Hopper failed to timely file one Form 4 to report one transaction.